 The book explains that much of our emotional pain comes from prioritizing short-term comfort over long-term outcome, which skews our perspective on the choices available to us.
 “We pluck roses all along the road into misery, never realizing where we’re headed.”

-Paterson effectively draws the reader in with a light-hearted, engaging, easy to read style, and this serves to reinforce the meaning of the material being presented.
-There is no sense of the author talking “at” the reader.
+Paterson effectively draws the reader in with a light-hearted, engaging, easy to read style, which reinforces the meaning of the material There is no sense of the author talking “at” the reader.
 The book is based on cognitive behavioural therapy principles, but isn’t written as a book about CBT.
 Even for people who are knowledgeable about the “right” things to do to manage depression, the humorous spin makes it easy to see where we may be hijacking those very things.
 This book will make a good read for people living with depression and those who love them, as well as for mental health professionals interested in adding a new tactic to do their work with clients with depression.

 How To Be Miserable is available on Amazon.

 You can find my other book reviews here.